orb15/orbs-bad-maps/README.md

 ## About the Backgrounds
 Backgrounds are just textured images with no additional imagery.
-Basically, their purpose is to provide a background other than the default FVTT gray found as the Scene default.
+Their purpose is to provide a background other than the default FVTT gray found as the Scene default.
 Some players and DMs do not like the complexity of dynamic lighting or cluttered battlemaps.
 Using a textured background instead of the steel-gray default Scene background can add flavor to the VTT without the full complexity of battlemaps.

 * All backgrounds are 2000 x 2000 pixels, with a grid size of 50 pixels.
 This creates a 40 x 40 square-grid background